A wide receiver in football is one of the most exciting positions. The opportunity for big plays is endless when you play wide receiver.

 To run effectively, you need balance and body control.
 You must have a good forward lean as you run upfield.

-Types of Routes
+Types Of Wide Receiver Routes

 There are many different routes that a wide receiver has to run to get open and catch the football.
 He needs to run all of these routes with precision and consistency to play the position effectively.